mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 ## Downloading tricky PDFs

-In my ad-hoc fuzzing, I had to download a boring PDF from the IRS interactively through the command-line.
+In my ad-hoc fuzzing, I had to download a boring PDF from the IRS interactively through the command line.
 I'll start by automating that step.

 While I'm automating, I can probably do better than a single PDF.
 For fuzzing, my goal is to have a wide variety of PDFs that exercise different parts of the PDF file format.